michaelnguyen26/UCI-MSWE/SWE 261P (Software Testing)/README.md

 # Introduction

 This course exposed and taught me how to conduct a variety of software testing techniques.
-This includes functional testing, white box testing, combinatorial testing, Junit, mocking, TDD/BDD, continuous integration, testable design, and static analysis
+This includes functional testing, white box testing, combinatorial testing, Junit, mocking, TDD/BDD, continuous integration, testable design, and static analysis.

 # Goal: